 Mark sees the council as the next step in developing sustainable and actionable strategies that address racial imbalances at Yale SOM.
 He is honored to contribute.

-Camila Souza, Associate Director for the Office of Inclusion and Diversity, Yale SOM (she/her/hers)
+Assistant Director for Office of Inclusion and Diversity

 Kerwin K. Charles is the Indra K. Nooyi Dean and Frederic D. Wolfe Professor of Economics, Policy, and Management at the Yale School of Management.